wasge/OC/README.md

 # How it was made
 The main project has been done by inspecting the traffic between the official Universal Control app for Windows and the mixer, but there was some data that I could'nt understand, so I just copied and pasted some byte strings to mimic the app.

-Then, someone pointed me to this great documentation https://github.com/featherbear/presonus-studiolive-api/blob/documentation/PACKET.md so I made the messageEncode and messageDecode functions and no longer need to copy andn paste bytes to mimic the original app.
+Then, someone pointed me to this great documentation https://github.com/featherbear/presonus-studiolive-api/blob/documentation/PACKET.md so I made the messageEncode and messageDecode functions and no longer need to copy and paste bytes to mimic the original app.

 # My understandings about UCnet
 ## Packets and messages